RenderKit/openvkl/doc/api.md

     vklCommitDevice(device);

-Finally, to use the newly committed device, you must call

-    vklSetCurrentDevice(device);

-Users can change parameters on a device after initialization.
+The newly committed device is then ready to use.
+Users may change parameters on a device after initialization.
 In this case the device would need to be re-committed.
-If changes are made to the device that is already set as the current device, it does not need to be set as current again.
-The currently set device can be retrieved at any time by calling

-    VKLDevice device = vklGetCurrentDevice();
+All Open VKL objects are associated with a device.
+A device handle must be explicitly provided when creating volume and data objects, via `vklNewVolume()` and `vklNewData()` respectively.
+Other object types are automatically associated with a device via transitive dependency on a volume.

 Open VKL provides vector-wide versions for several APIs.
-To determine the native vector width for the given device, call:
+To determine the native vector width for a given device, call:

-    int width = vklGetNativeSIMDWidth();
+    int width = vklGetNativeSIMDWidth(VKLDevice device);

-When the application is finished with Open VKL or shutting down, call the shutdown function:
+When the application is finished with an Open VKL device or shutting down, release the device via:

-    vklShutdown();
+    vklReleaseDevice(VKLDevice device);

 ### Environment variables